<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 7. Conclusion

 The legal responsibility sits with the trader.
 It always has.
 What changes under EmpCo is that the standard of proof is now explicit, the penalties are defined, and the bar is the same for everyone.
-Klimato's role is to make sure that when that bar arrives, traders are already above it—with a methodology that has been independently reviewed, evidence that is structured for audit, and a certification pathway designed to be as streamlined as possible.
+Klimato’s role is to make sure that when that bar arrives, traders are already above it—with a methodology that has been independently reviewed, evidence structured for audit, and a certification pathway designed to be as streamlined as possible.

 8. References